-Council recently closed applications for small grants of up to $500 to support awareness-raising and community-led project that promote challenging gender stereotypes and gender equality.
+Council provided small grants of up to $500 to support awareness-raising and community-led projects that promote challenging gender stereotypes and gender equality.

 Five early years services applied and were successful grant recipients in the 2020 round of funding to purchase resources, books and toys that challenge gender stereotypes.
-The five services are:
+The five services were:

 - Diamond Creek Occasional Care

 - Eltham Woods Preschool

 - Sacred Heart Primary School for student made Respectful Relationship cards